Goncalves2525/real-estate-management-system/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ## Functionality

-The system should support authentication and authorization for different user roles (System Administrator, Store Manager, Store Network Manager, Agent, and Client).
+The system should support authentication and authorization for different endUser roles (System Administrator, Store Manager, Store Network Manager, Agent, and Client).

 The system must provide reporting functionality for monitoring business performance and sales activities.

-The system must log user activities for auditing purposes.
+The system must log endUser activities for auditing purposes.

 ## Usability

-The user interface should follow a consistent design throughout the system.
+The endUser interface should follow a consistent design throughout the system.

 Error messages should be clear and informative, helping users to recover from errors.